header

 Western Scrub Jay (T, B)

-Chestnut-backed Chickadee (T, M)
+Chestnut-backed Chickadee (T, M, B)

 Winter Wren (M)